vacuumlabs/yacol/docs/faq.md

 kill(pipeCoroutine)
 ```
 this will work, because, .take() is just another coroutine which knows how to terminate itself.
-It's beautiful and clean.
-Another problem

-And it justifies, why all these aspects are put to a single library.
+It's beautiful and clean, however it needs for channel.take() to integrate more deeply with the coroutine mechanism.